LittleHaku/BreastCancer-ClassifierAnalysis/README.md

 # BreastCancer-ClassifierAnalysis
-This Bachelor thesis presents a comparative analysis of base and ensemble classifiers for breast cancer detection.
-The classifiers are used to analyze the results from fine needle aspiration biopsies and classify the samples as benign or malignant.
-The use of Artificial Intelligence (AI) is crucial in this process.
-A specific type of AI, known as eXplainable AI (XAI), is employed to interpret the results.
+This repository contains the Jupyter Notebook and document for my Bachelor's Thesis, which presents a comparative analysis of base and ensemble classifiers for breast cancer detection.
+The classifiers analyze fine needle aspiration biopsy results to classify samples as benign or malignant, leveraging the power of Artificial Intelligence (AI) and eXplainable AI (XAI).

+## Project Overview

+### Classifier Development and Optimization

-The initial phase involves constructing and optimizing the classifier models.
-These classifiers will analyze the results from fine needle biopsy aspirations and classify the samples as benign or malignant.
-Following this, a performance comparison is conducted using metrics such as the F1 score and recall.
-The aim is to identify the best classifier based on these metrics.
+The initial phase involves constructing and optimizing various classifier models.
+These classifiers analyze biopsy results and classify samples as benign or malignant.
+The performance of each classifier is compared using metrics such as the F1 score and recall to identify the most effective model.

+### Explainable AI with SHAP

-Once the best classifier model is found, we dive deeper into it to understand how it works.
-For this, we will use SHAP (SHapley Additive exPlanations), a method of XAI that allows us to see the importance of each feature and how they contribute to the final decision of the model.
-This will allow us to not only classify the samples but also to understand why the model has made that decision, which can be a step forward in understanding AI models for medical purposes.
+Once the best classifier is identified, we use SHAP (SHapley Additive exPlanations) to interpret its decisions.
+SHAP allows us to understand the importance of each feature and how they contribute to the model's final decision.
+This insight is crucial for advancing the understanding and trust in AI models for medical applications.

+## Web Application for Results

-Lastly, to display all the results from the classifiers and the XAI analysis, a web application is developed.
-This application will contain the resulting metrics from the classifiers as well as examples of how each classifier made some of its decisions and which features were the most important.
+To display the results from the classifiers and the XAI analysis, a web application is developed.
+This application features:
+- **Project Slideshow:** An informative slideshow on the homepage that provides an overview of the project and its key findings.
+- **Classifier Comparison Tool:** An interactive feature that allows you to compare different classifiers side by side.
+- **Classifier Metrics:** A comprehensive comparison of the performance metrics for all the classifiers tested.
+- **Global Feature Analysis:** Insights from the XAI analysis, showcasing how different features influence the model's predictions.
+- **Prediction Examples:** Detailed examples of individual predictions, highlighting how each feature contributed to the final decision.

-[Breast Cancer Classification Web](https://breastcancerclassifiers.up.railway.app/) (if it doesn't load due to free hosting, the repo with the website is available [here](https://github.com/LittleHaku/breast-cancer-classification-web))
+You can explore the website here [Breast Cancer Classification Web](https://breastcancerclassifiers.up.railway.app/) (if it doesn't load due to free hosting, the repo with the website is available [here](https://github.com/LittleHaku/breast-cancer-classification-web))

+## Repository Content

+- **Jupyter Notebook**: this file `BreastCancer_Classifier_Comparison.ipynb` contains all the code used to train, optimize and evaluate the classifiers and then apply SHAP on all of them.
+- **Thesis Document**: found in `tfg_ivan.pdf`, it contains my Thesis.
+If you want to see how the LaTeX document is organized and compiled check the directory `latex_document` there is a `makefile` that I'm sure can be useful for many students which have problems compiling the document with the bibliography.